 The Effective Teacher

 You will need to keep trying and recover from setbacks.
 A problem child may not respond to the first talk you give him/her after class.
-(He/she might, but you have to be prepared for no effect at all).
 Keep going.
-Try other approaches.
-Don’t give up on the child.
+See your goal as one of long-term, permanent change, rather than just a quick fix.
+Children can change but in some cases, it takes just that little bit longer.

-Equally, with students try to take a detached view of things.A parent may make a complaint about you that you feel is unfounded.
+Equally, with students try to take a detached view of things.A parent may make a complaint about you that is unfounded.
 Try not to take it to heart.
-A member of the SMT will probably want to talk to you about it.
+A member of the SMT will probably want to talk to you.
 Don’t deal with feelings, deal in facts.
-If the problem is about lateness, talk about the number of recorded tardies, if it is about behaviour, explain the nature of the behaviour and the action taken.
-If the school has a protocol, make sure you have followed it.
+If the problem is about lateness, talk about the number of recorded tardies, if it is about behaviour, explain the nature of the lack of co-operation and quote any records you have kept and the action taken.
+If the school has a protocol for the reporting of ill-discipline, make sure you have followed it.

 It is an unwritten rule that you must give your heart and soul to teaching.
 There are no half-measures; one hundred per cent commitment.
 This will take a toll on you.
 Stay calm, focus on what needs to be done.
 Never lose sight of the end product, an educated, well-balanced, civilized, group of children.